Standards of Practice for Chiropodists and Podiatrists

 This Standard of Practice reflects what should be performed by Chiropodists and Podiatrists with respect to the manufacturing and dispensing of orthotic devices.
 [For purposes of this Standard of Practice “dispensing” includes inspecting the PCFO to ensure it meets the prescription, fitting the PCFO on the patient, and educating the patient on the proper use of the PCFO.]
 However, this treatment therapy is dependent on many variables including each patient’s medical history, footwear, activities, and work environment.
 As a result of the personalized treatment plan and this multi-factorial and complex process, deviations from this Standard of Practice may be called for in certain circumstances.
 In these situations, the patient chart should clearly document the revised treatment process and the justification.
 The College of Chiropodists of Ontario has developed its PCFO Standard to ensure that the public of Ontario has access to safe and effective foot care, including safe and effective PCFO.

 The College defines an orthotic prescription (the “prescription”) to be the set of instructions intended for the orthotic laboratory that very specifically outlines the parameters of design, composition and fabrication of the orthotic intended for the treatment of an underlying medical condition or postural imbalance of the patient.
+Read the Prescription Custom Foot Orthoses Standard.

 Prescription Footwear

+Prescription footwear is an integral part of patient care for the management of lower extremity pathology and to alleviate pain and dysfunction caused by foot deformities.
 The College of Chiropodists of Ontario has developed its Prescription Footwear Standard to meet the needs of the profession and to provide the public of Ontario with safe and effective foot care.
+Read the Prescription Footwear Standard.

 Records